TachyonTheHackyon/speedy-particles/README.md

 SSH into the control node and follow the steps below:
 - Copy the YML file to /etc/ansible/roles (if you do not have this folder please make it).
-- Update the hosts file to include a section for [webservers] with each of their individual ip followed by ansible_python_interpreter=/usr/bin/python3 as well as an [elk] section with the elk server IP and ansible_python_interpreter=/usr/bin/python3
+- Update the hosts file to include a section for [webservers] with each of their individual ip followed by `ansible_python_interpreter=/usr/bin/python3`
-- Make sure to adjust the filebeat-config.yml to such that line 1106 reads 'hosts: ["elkseverIP:9200"]' and line 1805 reads 'host: "elkserverIP:5601".
-Do the same for metricbeat-config.yml
+- Include in the hosts file a section labeled [elk] with the elk server IP and `ansible_python_interpreter=/usr/bin/python3`
-- Run the playbook, and navigate to http://elkseverip:5601/app/kibana to check that the installation worked as expected.
+- Make sure to adjust the filebeat-config.yml such that line 1106

-_TODO: Answer the following questions to fill in the blanks:_
+		hosts: ["elkseverIP:9200"]
-- _Which file is the playbook?
-Where do you copy it?_
+and line 1805 reads
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+		'host: "elkserverIP:5601".
-- _Which URL do you navigate to in order to check that the ELK server is running?
+- Do the same for metricbeat-config.yml

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
+- Run the playbook, and navigate to http://`ElkServerIp`:5601/app/kibana to check that the installation worked as expected.